Our service now covers areas all across Canada

 To secure this, simply screw it into the top of the open window, as the L bracket’s purpose will serve to keep the window from being pushed up, which is one of the main concerns regarding window air conditioners.
 If the unit you’ve chosen doesn’t come with a bracket, it is recommended that you install one as described.

 Following the L-bracket installation, add window padding alongside the AC unit.
 If your unit does not include window padding, make sure that the side panels extend to reach the window.
 Once the side panels have been extended, attach them with screws to the window frame and sill.

 If any other measures of securing the unit in place have been provided, put these into place.
 Now, you’re done aside from turning the unit on and enjoying the gratifications of a newly installed unit.

 For a horizontal air conditioner, you will have to pay at least $100 to $300.
 Its power will vary between 5,000 and 12,000 Btu/h and more.
 Vertical air conditioners, on the other hand, require an investment of at least $400, which is more expensive than horizontal models.
 On the other hand, their power level starts at a higher level, starting at 8000 Btu/h.

 For example, a 5000 Btu/h unit is well suited to air conditioning with an area of 150 to 200 square feet (about the size of a master bedroom).
 For an area of 500 square feet, you should opt for a 10,000 Btu/h device.

 Click here to learn more about the average price of different types of air conditioners.

-RenoQuotes.com can help you get quotes for.
-By submitting your AC window unit project to us, we’ll put you in contact with top-rated contractors.
-Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals
+RenoQuotes.com can help you get quotes for your AC window unit project.
+By submitting your project to us, we’ll put you in contact with top-rated contractors.
+Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.

 Toronto - Calgary - Edmonton - Montreal - Ottawa - Vancouver - Halifax - Winnipeg - Windsor